hth313/Calypsi-tool-chains/README.md

 hth313@gmail.com.
 This is by no means mandatory, you are free to use the tools regardless, as mentioned above.

-Currently I am hoping to raise money towards a new Mac laptop as the current one being used is 7 years old.
-Long term support on macOs of these tools relies on this.

 ## MOS 6502 target

 The 6502 target supports the MOS6502 and WDC65C02 processors.